chatjd/MARKETINglegends/share/certs/PrivateKeyNotes.md

 by the NSIS installer system is a 7zip archive, so you could check to make sure that the bitcoin-qt.exe file inside the installer had not been tampered with.
 However, an attacker could modify the installer's code, so when the setup.exe was run it compromised users' systems.
-A volunteer
+A volunteer to write an auditing tool that checks the setup.exe for tampering, and checks the files in it against the list of gitian signatures, is needed.

+The long-term solution is something like the 'gitian downloader' system, which uses signatures from multiple developers to determine whether or not a binary should be trusted.
+However, that just pushes the problem to "how will non-technical users securely get the gitian downloader code to start?"